jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 comments = true
 +++

 Let's be honest: Nobody really _loves_ LaTeX.
+It works and produces beautiful output, but it has its flaws.

 This post shows you some great alternatives and explains how to switch.